 Barbara W. Sarnecka

 I am interested in how people think, and especially in how the mind is put together over the course of childhood.
-Much of my work looks at how young children acquire number concepts, but I've recently started working on other lines of research as well.
-One is the question of how the independent experiences we have in childhood and adolescence (independent, meaning not under the direct supervision of an adult) contribute to our development in areas such as social competence (i.e., getting along with other people), problem solving (i.e., finding practical solutions to life's challenges) and autonomy (i.e., feeling in control of one's own life).
+Much of my work looks at how young children acquire number concepts but, following the interests of my graduate student collaborators, I've also worked in recent years on social cognitive development, the development of judgment and decision-making, and adult moral psychology.
+One recent interest of my own is the question of how the independent experiences we have in childhood and adolescence (independent, meaning not under the direct supervision of an adult) contribute to our development in areas such as social competence (i.e., getting along with other people), problem solving (i.e., finding practical solutions to life's challenges) and autonomy (i.e., feeling in control of one's own life).